 - Join with a sl st into the 3rd chain.

-How to Crochet a Granny Square – The Formula
+How to Make a Granny Square Crochet Bigger (The Formula)

-When your granny square is large enough, complete that round, finish with your sl st, then cut your yarn leaving a tail of about 3 “(8 cm).
+When your granny square crochet is large enough, complete that round, finish with your slip stitch, then cut your yarn leaving a tail of about 3 “(8 cm).
 Pull the yarn through your last stitch to tie it off and prevent your square from unraveling.

-How to Crochet a Granny Square – Tips
+How to Finish Loose Ends in a Granny Square Crochet

-How to Crochet A Granny Square – Multicolored
+How to Change Color in a Granny Square

 To join in your new color yarn: